 No. As a pathological liar, Netanyahu was just doing what he has always done best: producing one lie after another in order to seduce much of the West.
 He has to produce lies because he would love the West, particularly the United States, to bleed Iran.
 He did lie about Iraq, and he thinks he still can do it again.

 Think about this for a moment.
-It’s been more than forty years since Netanyahu has written Fighting Terrorism, a book which is nothing but a fabrication.
+It’s been more than forty years since Netanyahu has written Fighting Terrorism, a book that is nothing but a fabrication.
 Iran still has no nuclear weapons.

 In fact, it is generally agreed among U.S. and Israeli intelligence that Iran abandoned its nuclear weapons program.
 Did Netanyahu start rethinking about his relentless lies and fabrications?
 Did he apologize to the world for slandering Iran?
 Did he listen to the head of the Israel Defense Force Lieutenant General Benny Gantz, who said that “the Iranian leadership is composed of very rational people” and is not interested in building nuclear weapons?